What is a life insurance death benefit?

 → Learn more about life insurance beneficiaries

-How much is paid out with a death benefit
+How much money is a death benefit worth?

-The death benefit amount paid out is the coverage amount you choose when you buy your policy.
-If you buy a $1 million life insurance policy, your beneficiaries will receive a $1 million lump sum.
+The death benefit amount paid to your beneficiaries is the same as the coverage amount you choose when you buy your policy.
+If you buy a $1 million life insurance policy, your loved ones will receive a $1 million lump sum.

-We recommend a death benefit amount of 10 to 15 times your annual income.
-More specifically, you'll want to add up all of your current and future expenses and make sure they are covered in your insurance policy.
+A common rule of thumb is to apply for coverage 10 to 15 times your annual income.
+More specifically, you’ll want to add up all of your current and future expenses and make sure they are covered in your insurance policy.

 Your insurance policy can cover future expenses, like your funeral, any needed childcare, or college tuition for your children.
 But it should also help with current expenses like your mortgage or other bills.